-- A. To promote the diversification of the Student Body; - B. To promote and work with multicultural student organizations to establish an open and understanding community at Mason that accepts people of all backgrounds and identities.

-- C. To promote and work with multicultural student organizations to further the celebration of and engagement with all identities, cultures, beliefs, backgrounds, and circumstances; - D. To improve the management, efficiency, and coordination of university diversity programs, activities, and services; - E. To ensure equity and accessibility in university programs, activities, services, and all other relevant affairs in coordination with other Departments, and; - F. To establish working relations with other offices and entities on campus such as Center for Culture, Equity, and Empowerment, Disability Services, INTO Mason, Women and Gender Studies, the Office of LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer, and Questioning) Resources, and the Office of International Programs and Services.
+- A. To promote the diversity, equity, and inclusion within the Student Body; - B. To promote an understanding of social action and community engagement to create a culture of appreciation at Mason that accepts people of all backgrounds and identities; - C. To promote and work with multicultural student organizations to establish an open and understanding community at Mason that accepts people of all backgrounds and identities. - D. To promote and work with multicultural student organizations to further the celebration of and engagement with all identities, cultures, beliefs, backgrounds, and circumstances; - E. To improve the management, efficiency, and coordination of university diversity programs, activities, and services; - F. To ensure equity and accessibility in university programs, activities, services, and all other relevant affairs in coordination with other Departments, and; - G. To establish working relations with other offices and entities on campus such as Center for Culture, Equity, and Empowerment, Disability Services, INTO Mason, Women and Gender Studies, the Office of LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer, and Questioning) Resources, the Mason LIFE Program, and the Office of International Programs and Services.